-The AC has reviewed and confirmed that the aggregate amount of fees paid/payable to KPMG, the external auditors, for FY2021 is \$373,590, comprising \$270,740 audit fees and \$102,850 non-audit fees (28% of total fees).
+The AC has reviewed and confirmed that the aggregate amount of fees paid/payable to KPMG for FY2023 is \$325,300, comprising \$276,600 audit fees and \$48,700 non-audit fees (15% of total fees).

 The AC reviewed all non-audit services provided by KPMG and noted that the fees paid to the external auditors for non-audit services during the financial year does not exceed 50% of the total amount of fees paid to the auditors.
-Having considered that the non-audit fees arose primarily from tax advisory services which were not prohibited services and do not pose a threat to the external auditors' independence, the AC is satisfied that the nature and extent of such services and the corresponding fees would not affect the independence and objectivity of KPMG, and is pleased to recommend their re-appointment.
+Having considered that the non-audit fees arose primarily from tax compliance and advisory services which were not prohibited services and do not pose a threat to the external auditors' independence, the AC is satisfied that the nature and extent of such services and the corresponding fees would not affect the independence and objectivity of KPMG.
+In addition, the AC had assessed the performance and the quality of work carried out by KPMG based on the Audit Quality Indicators Disclosure Framework published by the Accounting and Corporate Regulatory Authority of Singapore, and is pleased to recommend their re-appointment.

-The AC noted that Mr Amit Sadana, a partner in KPMG who is in charge of the audit of TIH's group of companies, has been appointed with effect from FY2017.
+The AC noted that Ms Ng I-Jane, a partner in KPMG who is in charge of the audit of TIH's group of companies, has been appointed with effect from FY2022.
 The AC also noted that the Company is in compliance with Rule 712, 715 and 716 in relation to its auditing firm.

 The AC also reviews the IPTs conducted under shareholders' mandate adopted at the extraordinary general meeting of the Company held on 11 September 2018, whereby shareholders approved the Interested Persons Transactions Mandate with Argyle Street Management Holdings Limited and its associates subject to the review procedures as stated in the Circular dated 27 August 2018.
 The review procedures are established to ensure that the Mandated IPTs are undertaken on an arm's length basis and on normal commercial terms.
-The Company has put in place a register recording (i) all mandated IPTs; (ii) the amount of monies at risk for the entity at risk group in connection with each Mandated IPTs; (iii) the basis for determining the transaction amounts / prices (as the cases may be) and (iv) supporting evidence obtained to support the aforementioned basis.
-The AC reviews the report of all recorded IPTs entered into by the EAR Group to ascertain the guidelines and procedures established has been adhered with.
+The Company has put in place a register recording (i) all mandated IPTs; (ii) the amount of monies at risk for the entity at risk group in connection with each Mandated IPTs; (iii) the basis for determining the transaction amounts/prices (as the cases may be); and (iv) supporting evidence obtained to support the aforementioned basis.
+The AC reviews the report of all recorded IPTs entered into by the Company, its subsidiaries and associated companies which are considered to be "entities at risk", in their ordinary course of businesses, to ascertain the guidelines and procedures established has been adhered with.
 In the event that a member of the Board, a member of the AC, a member of the MIC, a member of the BIC or an authorised reviewing officer (where applicable) has a conflict of interests in relation to any Mandated IPT, he will abstain from reviewing that particular transaction.